dbj-data/bench/doc/multi_target_vstudio_builds.md

 ## The core of the stunt

-"Shared code"  (VStudio project type) "dbj-eastl-code" collects all the code.
+"Shared code"  (VStudio project type) (for example) "dbj-eastl-code" collects all the code.

 All static lib projets reference that one.
 That is the only place where we add/remove/update the code.
 That is propagated to the building projects.